Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Source: Department of Health and Social Care et al, UK Chief Medical Officers' Physical Activity Guidelines, 2019.

-There are very limited sources of regular physical activity data at local authority level for children, with the Active Lives Children and Young People Survey being the only available data source to inform decision-making.
+There are limited sources of regular physical activity data at local authority level for children, with the Sport England Children and Young Peoples Activity Data being the main data source to inform decision-making.
 This survey takes place via schools among those aged 5 to 16 years of age.
-It should be noted that due to potentially small numbers in some areas or demographic groups, and missing data over different periods of the year, comparisons based on this information should be treated with caution: there have been significant variations in reported figures for Blackpool over consecutive years.
-Comparisons with pre- and current Covid-19 periods may also be difficult to draw out with confidence at a local level.

-Active lives data for the 2019/20 academic year (which includes part of the Covid-19 period) suggests that 36.1% of 5-16 year olds in Blackpool met the 60 minutes per day average activity guidelines, significantly lower than the 44.9% national level.
-40.5% of children and young people in Blackpool were active for less than 30 minutes per day, compared to 31.3% nationally (figure 5).
+The Active data for the 2022/23 academic year suggests that 40.5% of 5-16 year olds in Blackpool met the 60 minutes per day average activity guidelines, significantly lower than the 47% national level.
+39% of children and young people in Blackpool were active for less than 30 minutes per day, compared to 40.5% nationally (figure 5).

-Figure 6: Proportion of 'less active' (<30 minutes average per day) 5-16 year olds activity levels; Blackpool, North West and England, Active Lives Survey, 2019/20 academic year
+Figure 6: Proportion of 'less active' (<30 minutes average per day) 5-16 year olds activity levels; Blackpool, North West and England, 2022/23 academic year

-In addition to the Active Lives Survey, a healthy lifestyle survey9 was carried out in 2019 by the Schools Health Education Unit (SHEU) in primary schools (children aged 8-11 years) and secondary schools (children aged 12-15 years).
-Figures are compared with the previous survey undertaken in 2017:
+In addition to the Active Lives Survey, a healthy lifestyle surveywas carried out in 2022 by the Schools Health Education Unit (SHEU) in primary schools (children aged 8-11 years) and secondary schools (children aged 12-15 years).
+Figures are compared with the previous survey undertaken in 2019:

 In primary schools